OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 ## Activate Smart Alerts in applications that use Simple MAPI

 > [!NOTE]
-> This feature is currently only supported in Outlook on Windows Version 2301 (Build 17126.20004).
+> This feature is currently only supported in Outlook on Windows starting in Version 2301 (Build 17126.20004).

 Users can send mail items through certain applications that use [Simple MAPI](/previous-versions/windows/desktop/windowsmapi/simple-mapi), even if the Outlook client isn't running at the time the item is sent.
 When this occurs, any installed Smart Alerts add-in won't activate to check the mail item for compliance.